kbsanchez/kbsanchez/README.md

 # Keylin's GitHub Dojo :tanabata_tree:
-### I'm an enthusiastic and aspiring Software Engineer with a strong passion for coding, problem-solving, and continuous learning.
+### I'm an enthusiastic Software Engineer with a strong passion for coding, problem-solving, and continuous learning.
 I'm here to showcase my projects, growth, and dedication to the world of software development.

 ## About Me